 Once your amiibo’s equipment setup is refined and ready to go, your training will officially begin!
 If you ran into some sort of problem while feeding your amiibo, feel free to jump into Cloud Nine’s Discord server to ask a question.

 Amiibo training is a very specific task, and for the best possible results, you will need to go about it very carefully.
 You can’t just go all-out and use combos and aerials: both of these are frowned upon in the amiibo metagame.
 Instead, you should remain grounded at all times, punishing your amiibo for every aerial move it uses against you.

 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, down tilt, Shadow Blade, and Ice Slasher.
+- Primary damage-racking moves: jab, down tilt, neutral special, and side special.
 Mega Man’s jab is a quick multi-strike projectile that can be used either out of shield or in a neutral position.
 Down tilt is a fast sliding kick that moves Mega Man forward.
-Shadow Blade and Ice Slasher are best used from a distance and help to rack up chip damage from afar.
+Shadow Blade and Crash Bomber are best used from a distance and help to rack up chip damage from afar.